bxdoan/bxdoan/README.md

 <div align="center">

-> You can die anytime, but living takes true courage.
+> Too many of us are not living our dreams because we are living our fears.

-> — Himura Kenshin —
+> — Les Brown —

 </div>